albert12132/albertwu.org/notes/contents/debugging.md

 The following are common error types that Python programmers run into.

-1. `SyntaxError`
+### `SyntaxError`
 * **Cause**: code syntax mistake

 * **Example**:

           File "file name", line number
             def incorrect(f)
                             ^
         SyntaxError: invalid syntax

 * **Solution**: the `^` symbol points to the code that contains invalid syntax.
 The error message doesn't tell you *what* is wrong, but it does tell you *where*.

 * **Notes**: Python will check for `SyntaxErrors` before executing any code.
 This is different from other errors, which are only raiased during runtime.

-2. `IndentationError`
+### `IndentationError`
 * **Cause**: improper indentation

 * **Example**:

           File "file name", line number
             print('improper indentation')
         IndentationError: unindent does not match any outer indentation level

 * **Solution**: The line that is improperly indented is displayed.
   Simply re-indent it.

 * **Notes**: If you are inconsistent with tabs and spaces, Python will raise one of these.
 Make sure you use either spaces or tabs, not both!

-3. `TypeError`
+### `TypeError`
 * **Cause 1**:
     * Invalid operand types for primitive operators.
 You are probably trying to add/subract/multiply/divide incompatible types.

     * **Example**:

             TypeError: unsupported operand type(s) for +: 'function' and 'int'

 * **Cause 2**:
     * Using non-function objects in function calls.

     * **Example**:

             >>> square = 3
             >>> square(3)
             Traceback (most recent call last):
               ...
             TypeError: 'int' object is not callable

 * **Cause 3**:
     * Passing an incorrect number of arguments to a function.

     * **Example**:

             >>> add(3)
             Traceback (most recent call last):
               ...
             TypeError: add expected 2 arguments, got 1

-4. `NameError`
+### `NameError`
 * **Cause**: variable not assigned to anything OR it doesn't exist.
 This includes function names.

 * **Example**:

         File "file name", line number
           y = x + 3
         NameError: global name 'x' is not defined

 * **Solution**: Make sure you are initializing the variable (i.e. assigning the variable to a value) before you use it.

 * **Notes**: The reason the error message says "global name" is because Python will start searching for the variable from a function's local frame.
 If the variable is not found there, Python will keep searching the parent frames until it reaches the global frame.
 If it still can't find the variable, Python raises the error.

-5. `IndexError`
+### `IndexError`
 * **Cause**: trying to index a sequence (e.g. a tuple, list, string) with a number that exceeds the size of the sequence.

 * **Example**:

         File "file name", line number
           x[100]
         IndexError: tuple index out of range

 * **Solution**: Make sure the index is within the bounds of the sequence.
 If you're using a variable as an index (e.g. `seq[x]`, make sure the variable is assigned to a proper index.

 Common Bugs
 -----------

+### Spelling

-* **Spelling and Capitalization**: Python is *case sensitive*.
+Python is *case sensitive*.
 The variable `hello` is not the same as `Hello` or `hello` or `helo`.
 This will usually show up as a `NameError`, but sometimes misspelled variables will actually have been defined.
 In that case, it can be difficult to find errors, and it is never gratifying to discover it's just a spelling mistake.

+### Missing Parentheses

-* **Missing Parentheses**: A common bug is to leave off the closing parenthesis.
+A common bug is to leave off the closing parenthesis.
 This will show up as a `SyntaxError`.
 Consider the following code:

     def fun():
         return foo(bar()   # missing a parenthesis here

     fun()

 Python will raise a `SyntaxError`, but will point to the line *after* the missing parenthesis:

     File "file name", line "number"
         fun()
           ^
     SyntaxError: invalid syntax

 In general, if Python points a `SyntaxError` to a seemingly correct line, you are probably forgetting a parenthesis somewhere.

+### Missing close quotes

-* **Missing close quotes**: this is similar to the previous bug, but much easier to catch.
+This is similar to the previous bug, but much easier to catch.
 Python will actually tell you the line that is missing the quote:

     File "file name", line "number"
       return 'hi
                ^
     SyntaxError: EOL while scanning string literal

 `EOL` stands for "End of Line."

+### `=` vs. `==`

-* **`=` vs. `==`**: the single equal sign `=` is used for
-  *assignment*; the double equal sign `==` is used for testing equivalence.
+The single equal sign `=` is used for *assignment*; the double equal sign `==` is used for testing equivalence.
 The most common error of this form is something like:

     if x = 3:

+### Infinite Loops

-* **Infinite Loops**: Infinite loops are often caused by `while` loops whose conditions never change.
+Infinite loops are often caused by `while` loops whose conditions never change.
 For example:

     i = 0
     while i < 10:
         print(i)

 Sometimes you might have incremented the wrong counter:

     i, n = 0, 0
     while i < 10:
         print(i)
         n += 1

+### Off-by-one errors

-* **Off-by-one errors**: sometimes a `while` loop or recursive function might stop one iteration too short.
+Sometimes a `while` loop or recursive function might stop one iteration too short.
 Here, it's best to walk through the iteration/recursion to see what number the loop stops at.